In France, schooling is compulsory from the age of 3. The three or four years of kindergarten cover a complete educational cycle in four sections:

-Over these four years, the children develop fundamental skills, acquire the basics of language and discover the world of writing.
+During these four years, children develop fundamental skills, learn the basics of language and discover the world of writing.

-These four years are organised around six key areas:
+These four years are organized around five key areas:

-- Appropriating language: the acquisition of a rich oral language, which is well constructed and comprehensible to others
+- Mobilising language in all its dimensions: the acquisition of a rich oral language, organised and understandable to others

 Through games, communication and the search for autonomy, our youngest students also become familiar with a bilingual environment while developing their ability to live in a group.
-Our students are taught English by certified teachers for 25% of their time at school, and follow the Cambridge English programme.
+30% of school time is devoted to the teaching of English by certified teachers.
+They follow the Cambridge English programme.

-Non French speaking children are accepted in TPS, PS and MS. From GS onwards, only children who already speak French may join the Cape Town French School.
-Learners arriving from another French school, from France or from the AEFE network, are not subject to testing upon arrival at the Cape Town French School.
-However, students arriving from another school system must complete entrance tests so that they can be assigned to the class that best corresponds to their level of French.
+Non-French speaking children are accepted in TPS, PS and MS. From GS, only children who already speak French can join the Lycée Français du Cap.
+Pupils arriving from another French school, from France or from the AEFE network, are not tested upon arrival at the Lycée Français du Cap.
+However, students arriving from another school system must take entrance tests so that they can be assigned to the class that best corresponds to their level of French.

-Also note that for enrolment for the Petite Section, your children must be potty-trained which means no longer wearing diapers/nappies and being almost autonomous in going to the toilet.
+Please also note that, for registration in the small section, your children must be potty trained, which means no longer wearing diapers and be almost autonomous to go to the bathroom.

 The official curriculum of the French Ministry of Education for pre-school can be found here.
 (In french)